 For example, in 2010, a woman in Texas who suffered severe injuries in a truck accident was awarded $3 million in punitive damages because the trucking company falsified its driving logs to cover up the driver’s insufficient sleep.
 The woman’s lawyer argued that the crash was the truck driver’s fault for negligent impairment and the trucking company’s for perjury.
 The court awarded the woman punitive damages to send a clear message to the company that its actions were intolerable.

 Want a fair estimate on the value of your truck accident claim?
 Call The Law Office of Julie Johnson.
 Attorney Julie Johnson can review your case and help calculate its value.
-Call the office at 214-290-8001 for schedule a consult.
+Call the office at 214-290-8001 to schedule a consult.